conda/constructor/CONSTRUCT.md

 `welcome_image`:
 ----------------
-Path to an image which is used as the welcome image for the Windows installer.
+Path to an image (in any common image format `.png`, `.jpg`, `.tif`, etc.) which is used as the welcome image for the Windows installer.
 The image is re-sized to 164 x 314 pixels.
 By default, an image is automatically generated.